November 5th Candle Video

 Like its initial phase of playing keep-away from cable news, the post-election phase will also involve staying above politics.
-Focus plans on selling “Milk” in part as a story of hope and change (Harvey Milk, a member of San Francisco’s Board of Superviors until his assassination in 1978, won equal-rights battles against great odds), just as it sold “Brokeback” as a love story.
+Focus plans on selling “Milk” in part as a story of hope and change (love story., a member of San Francisco’s Board of Superviors until his assassination in 1978, won equal-rights battles against great odds), just as it sold “Brokeback” as a

 The ploy was logical with “Brokeback.”
 It’s less so here.

 Like “Brokeback,” “Milk” features a gay romance.
 But unlike “Brokeback,” “Milk” is made by gay filmmakers, features the polarizing Penn and puts itself squarely in a political context.
 Milk’s fight against California‘s anti-gay-rights Proposition 6 — a drama the movie deals with in great detail — spookily parallels the current California fight over Proposition 8, a measure that would ban gay marriage.